queuemail/docs-and-examples/legal-contact.md

-If you have further questions, please do not hesitate to contact us at info@queuemail.dev.
+If you have any further questions, feel free to reach out to us at [info@queuemail.dev](mailto:info@queuemail.dev).